microsoft/vscode-docs/docs/remote/vscode-server.md

 ![VS Code command palette with remote servers listed](images/vscode-server/remote-servers.png)

-You can also view your existing remote machines in the Remote Explorer view (which you may focus with the command **View: Show Remote Explorer**).
+You can also view your existing remote machines in the Remote Explorer view (which you can display with the command **View: Show Remote Explorer**).

 ## Telemetry

-If you want to disable telemetry, you can pass in `--disable-telemetry` when launching the VS Code Server, i.e.: `code-server serve --disable-telemetry`.
-Alternatively, if you would like to specify an initial telemetry level, such as only collecting errors, you may do so by passing in `--telemetry-level` followed by the level (e.g. `error`).
+If you want to disable telemetry, you can pass in `--disable-telemetry` when launching the VS Code Server, `code-server serve --disable-telemetry`.
+Alternatively, if you would like to specify an initial telemetry level, such as only collecting errors, you can pass in `--telemetry-level` followed by the level (for example, `error`).

-If telemetry is not disabled via the CLI, the VS Code Server will begin respecting the client telemetry settings (i.e. your telemetry setting in vscode.dev) upon successful connection.
+If telemetry is not disabled via the CLI, the VS Code Server will begin respecting the client telemetry settings (your telemetry setting in vscode.dev) upon successful connection.

 ## Common Questions